KeziahMoselle/draconis-webhook/README.md

 - `DISCORD_WEBHOOK_URL` Events will be POSTed at this URL
 - `BLIZZARD_EMAIL` Needed to log in to the events page
 - `BLIZZARD_PASSWORD` Needed to log in to the events page
-- `GUILD_NAME` The Guild name, it is used for the Discord embed message
+- `GUILD_NAME` It is used for the Discord embed message
 - `GUILD_THUMBNAIL_URL` It is used for the Discord embed thumbnail
 - `INTERVAL` It will run the crawl every `INTERVAL` minutes
 - `NODE_ENV` If set to `development` it will run Puppeteer in headful mode